autofitcloud/howto/02-aws-spot-persistent-disk/README.md

 ```
 launch_specification.json:
   KeyName: shadi # use `aws --region=us-east-1 ec2 describe-key-pairs` to list available key names in your account
+  AvailabilityZone # use the same zone as the minecraft disk, otherwise aws will not let you attach it

 user_data.sh:
   aws_access_key_id: abcdef # copy from ~/.aws/credentials